Bench182/exorium/README.md

 |~~[e621](https://github.com/FireGamingYT/protogen/blob/master/main.py#L112)~~  |~~`?e621 (arg)...`~~         |Shows a random post from e621 | NSFW channels only|
 ---
 #### Selfhosting
-You are able to host this bot yourself, however we do not recommend, nor support doing this.
-We will not provide any type of support on how to selfhost ProtoPaw.
-We always advise using ProtoPaw itself and just contributing to it wherever needed.
+Selfhosting Protopaw is not endorsed by the Protopaw team and is not recommended.
+We will not provide any type of support for editing or compiling the code in this repository.
+The source code is given here for education purposes, and so users can better contribute themselves as well as see how the bot works.
+If you do decide to selfhost Protopaw, please respect the [license](https://github.com/FireGamingYT/protogen/blob/master/LICENSE)